zelros/bunt/readme.md

 ## What is BUNT ?

-BUNT is a testbed for NLP engines, typically used uin chatbots.
+BUNT is a testbed for NLP engines, typically used in chatbots.

 Find out more about the story behind BUNT here : [https://medium.com/@zelros](https://medium.com/@zelros)